 Formal MoCs are used to study application properties (liveness, schedulability, parallelism...) at a high level, often before implementation details are known.
 Formal MoCs also serve as an input for DSE that evaluates the consequences of software and hardware decisions on the final system.
-The development of formal MoCs is fostered by the design of increasingly complex applications requiring early estimates on the -functional behavior of the system under test.
+The development of formal MoCs is fostered by the design of increasingly complex applications requiring early estimates on the -functional behaviour of the system under test.

 On the architectural side of system development, heterogeneous platforms are becoming ever more complex.
 Languages and models exist to formalize performance-related information of a hardware system.
-They most of the time represent the topology of the system in terms of interconnected components and focus on time performance.
+These most of the time represent the topology of the system in terms of interconnected components and focus on timely performance.
 However, the body of work on Models of Architecture (MoAs) is much more limited and less neatly delineated than the one on MoCs [PELCAT18].

-The use of a couple MoC-MoA for DSE is illustrated in the following figure representing a Y-chart where an application is modelled using a MoC, an architecture is modelled using an MoA and application/architecture are redesigned based on early efficiency metrics (representing the defined/desired KPIs) extracted from a simulation phase.
+The combined use of MoC and MoA for DSE is illustrated in the following figure representing a Y-chart where an application is modelled using an MoC, an architecture is modelled using an MoA and application/architecture are redesigned based on early efficiency metrics (representing the defined/desired KPIs) extracted from a simulation phase.

-Figure 6: Design Space Exploration based on the MoC-MoA couple.
+Figure 5: Design Space Exploration based on the MoC-MoA couple.

-For self-adaptation purposes, a couple MoC-MoA is also an asset, enabling system self-scheduling, measured KPI interpretation as well as multi-system management.
+For self-adaptation purposes, a combined MoC-MoA is also an asset, enabling system self-scheduling, measured KPI interpretation as well as multi-system management.

-Consequently, couples MoC-MoA help crossing barriers between design layers and provide low-complexity CPS representations at system level.
+Consequently, combined MoC-MoA help to cross barriers between design layers and provide low-complexity CPS representations at the system level.